These guides are AI-generated educational summaries — not legal or medical advice.

 Forgetting to bring documentation of scar treatment history

-Why: The examiner reviews evidence including service treatment records, private records, and VA treatment notes.
+The examiner reviews evidence including service treatment records, private records, and VA treatment notes.
 If scar treatments (skin grafts, steroid injections, excision, physical therapy for contracture) are in private records not yet in your VA file, they may not be considered.

-Do this instead: Bring copies of any private medical records documenting scar treatment, surgeries, or photographs.
+Instead: Bring copies of any private medical records documenting scar treatment, surgeries, or photographs.
 Hand them to the examiner and note: 'These records document my burn treatment and scar management that may not be in my VA file.'
 Request that they be included in the examination report.

 Impact: All rating levels - affects service connection and severity documentation